indic-archive/omeka-s-cli/README.md

 ```

 > [!WARNING]
 > Right now there is no detection of existing Omeka S version installed.
-So, it is your responsibility to make sure you are updatign from a lower version to higher.
+So, it is your responsibility to make sure you are updating from a lower version to higher.

 ## Update